rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 ### Prerequisites

-In order to make it beyond step four, you need to have Docker installed - if you already have both `node` and `dotnet` installed, please wait to install Docker until you reach a step that requires it.
+In order to make it beyond step four, you need to have Docker installed.
+If you already have both `node` and `dotnet` installed, please wait to install Docker until you reach a step that requires it.

 #### Docker